North Shore (09) 486 8900

 What about cervical cancers that aren’t caused by HPV?

 Cervical cancers that aren’t caused by HPV are very rare, accounting for less than 1% of all cervical cancers.
 There is no effective screening test for these cervical cancers.
-Neither the usual smear test nor the HPV test is able to detect these rare cervical cancers
+Neither the smear test, nor the HPV test is able to detect these rare cervical cancers.

 I have another question?